nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

   The field needs to be of `text` type.

+If you have to adapt your setting or mapping, you will need to re-index the repository to apply the change.

 #### Don't Use the TransportClient

 The connection to Elasticsearch should use the `RestClient` (default since Nuxeo LTS 2017),